-Abs3 Scope 1+2 (location- based) 100% 10% 2015 148646 2020 No, but we anticipate setting one in the next 2 years Within its 2015 Annual Review, DEXUS set a 2020 target for a 10% reduction in energy, and hence scope 1 and 2 emissions across its portfolio, excluding acquisitions and divestments.
-This target involves achieving a reduction in energy and subsequent Scope 1 and Scope 2 GHG emissions from purchased electricity and natural gas from Australian and New Zealand properties across the office, industrial and retail portfolios where DEXUS has operational control measured on a financial year compared to a FY15 baseline.
-It was determined that it is more appropriate for DEXUS to report and benchmark on a like for like portfolio due to property acquisitions and disposals and changes of operational control within the portfolios. ------ ----------------------------------- ------ ----- ------ -------- ------ --- ---
+ID Scope % of emissions in scope % reduction from base year Base year Base year emissions covered by target (metric tonnes CO2e) Target Year Is this a science- based target Comment Abs1 Scope 1+2 (location- based) 95% 10% 2015 145854 2020 2020 No, but we anticipate setting one in the next 2 years Within its 2015 Annual Review, Dexus set a target to "Reduce energy consumption and emissions across the Group by a further 10% by 2020 using the FY15 baseline."
+This target involves achieving a reduction in energy and subsequent Scope 1 and Scope 2 GHG emissions from purchased electricity and natural gas from Australian properties across the office, industrial and retail portfolios where Dexus has operational control measured on a financial year compared to a FY15 baseline.
+It was determined that it is more appropriate for Dexus to report and benchmark on a like for like portfolio due to property acquisitions and disposals and changes of operational control within the portfolios.